Documentation

 {gwp_eeid:property}

-You can access field 1 from the task entry (encrypted-entry2) by using:
+To access Field ID 1 from the task entry (the second parameter):

 {gwp_eeid_task:1}